mozilla-services/lua_sandbox/docs/heka/input.md

 ##### read_message

 Provides access to the Heka message data within the reader object.
+The zeroCopy flag is not accepted here.

 ```lua
 local ts = hsr:read_message("Timestamp")